The Top 8 Citizenships of the Richest People in the World

 4. Swiss Citizenship

-Naturalisation takes ten years of residency, so there are much faster options in the region – most notably Malta, where you can get citizenship in a year.
+Naturalisation is possible after ten years of residency, so there are much faster options in the region, most notably Malta, where you can get citizenship in a year.

 3. St Kitts and Nevis Citizenship